mdf53/startup/README.md

+# Startup
-# Description:
+## Description:
 Daily Devotional is a website designed to inspire holy envy within you.
 Every day you will be presented with a different spiritual message from a religion picked from your preselected list, exposing you to the good and truth found in religions from around the world.
+From these messages you will gain an inscreased understanding and love for other faiths and grow a deeper connection to your own.

+## Design:
+Daily Devotional will have a list of all of the religions that it offers info from so that you can learn about them.
+You will need to login in order for your choices of religions to stay (authentication), you'll need to choose religions to recieve devotionals from (stored data), it will have a help/chat feature (sending to and from with web sockets), the daily devotional itself will be from a websource.